Factbox: The hunt for the Paris attackers

 Nov 13: Seven dead assailants, not all named, played direct roles in the Nov.
 13 attacks: 3 at the Bataclan hall, 3 outside the Stade de France stadium, 1 in cafe killings.

-Nov 18: At least two people died and 8 were arrested in a Nov.
+Nov 18: Three people died and 8 were arrested in a Nov.
 18 police assault on a building in Saint Denis.
 A statement from the office of French public prosecutor Francois Molins on Thursday said that a body was identified as that of prime suspect Abaaoud.

 Abdelhamid Abaaoud, Belgian, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
 His father Omar has accused him of kidnapping his younger brother Younes who at the age of 13 was vaunted as becoming the youngest foreign fighter in Syria.
 He was jailed for robbery in 2010 and spent time alongside Salah Abdeslam.
 His possible presence in the Saint Denis flat was part of the reason for the Nov.
 18 police assault.
-Up until Wednesday, Abaaoud was believed to be in Syria.
+Up until Wednesday Nov.
+18, Abaaoud was believed to be in Syria.
+CCTV coverage showed him in the Paris metro underground rail network near the place where one car used in the attacks was found, according to a police source.
+The news prompted media speculation that he too may have taken part directly in the Nov.
+13 attacks, and not just organized them.

 ON THE RUN/UNACCOUNTED FOR:

-Salah Abdeslam, 26, French, born in Brussels, Sept.
+Salah Abdeslam, 26, French, born in Brussels on Sept.
 15, 1989.
 Source: notice published by French police/police sources.
 Suspected of having rented black VW Polo car used in attacks in Paris.
 Lawyer Xavier Carette told Belgian broadcaster RTBF that Abdeslam returned from Paris to Brussels on Saturday morning after being stopped by French police three times along the way.
 His brother, Brahim, was killed in the attack (below).
-Both Salah and Brahim were known to Belgian authorities for having radicalized and were questioned earlier this year, Belgian prosecutors said.
-It was not clear whether Salah had traveled to Syria.
+His whereabouts are unknown, French PM Manual Valls said on Nov.
+19.

 OTHER DEAD: